South Korea national football team: Rivalries

-South Korea's greatest rival is Japan.
-This rivalry is an extension of a competitive rivalry between the two nations that goes beyond football, and some matches in the past have been tainted with controversy.
-South Korea leads the all-time series with 42 wins, 23 draws and 16 losses.
+South Korea's biggest rival is Japan.
+The rivalry is an extension of a competitive rivalry between the two nations that goes beyond football, and some matches in the past have been tainted with controversy.
+South Korea leads the all-time series with 42 wins, 23 draws and 17 losses.

 A rivalry has also developed with Iran.
 The two nations have played against each other officially since 1958, totalling 33 matches as of March 2022, including eleven World Cup qualifiers.
 South Korea and Iran were among the strongest Asian national teams during the 1960s and 1970s.
-Although the teams only had one chance to play against each other in the final match of the AFC Asian Cup, in 1972, they have faced each other five consecutive times in the quarter-finals between 1996 and 2011, with each team recording two wins, two losses, and a draw.
+Although the teams played against each other only once in the final match of the Asian Cup, in 1972, they have faced each other five consecutive times in the quarter-finals between 1996 and 2011, with each team recording two wins, two losses, and a draw.
 Iran leads the all-time series with 13 wins, 10 draws and 10 losses.

 Another major rival is Australia.
-South Korea trails behind Australia with 8 wins, 11 draws and 9 defeats.
-In major competitions, South Korea won only two official matches against Australia, and also lost in the 2015 AFC Asian Cup Final.
+In head-to-head matches, each team achieved 9 wins in 29 encounters, and 11 matches ended in a draw.
+The two countries have also met in four matches at the Asian Cup, including the 2015 final, where Australia won 2–1 after extra time for their first ever Asian championship.

-South Korea has had great success against China, with China failing to defeat them in 28 competitive matches before finally winning a game in 2010.
+South Korea has had great success against China, as China failed to beat them in competitive matches for 32 years before finally winning in 2010.
 They also possess a strong rivalry with North Korea, though matches are infrequent due to diplomatic and security reasons.